-If you’ve decided to quit drinking alcohol, you’re on track to a much happier and healthier self.
+If you’ve decided to quit drinking alcohol, you’re on track for change that can lead to a happier and healthier self.
 But, looking at the process ahead, you might be feeling intimidated.
 Giving up drinking is notoriously challenging, and requires many mental and physical adjustments.
-And one of the biggest challenges, especially if you’ve been drinking for a long time, is avoiding alcohol withdrawal.

 In truth, the only foolproof way to avoid alcohol withdrawal is to avoid excessive drinking.
 But if you are already struggling with your alcohol use, there may be things you can do to reduce, or even prevent, withdrawal symptoms.